 Director of Administration and Evaluation

 Originally from Great Falls, Montana, Mike is a retired Marine Lieutenant Colonel who returned to Bozeman in 2015.
 Mike completed multiple tours to Iraq in support of Operation Iraqi Freedom.
 His operational and staff assignments during his 21-year career included Marine Light Attack Helicopter Squadron 169, 1st Light Armored Reconnaissance Battalion, U.S. Central Command, and 3rd Marine Aircraft Wing, serving as both an AH-1W attack helicopter pilot and a logistics officer.
 Mike graduated with a BS from Montana State University and also earned his MS in Operations Research at the Naval Postgraduate School.
-Upon retirement he spent several years as a Senior Operations Research consultant for a Fortune 100 financial institution, as well the Chief Operating Officer for a national continuing professional education provider for financial professionals.
+Upon retirement he spent several years as a Senior Operations Research consultant for a Fortune 100 financial institution, as well as the Chief Operating Officer for a national continuing professional education provider for financial professionals.
 Mike is excited to be back in Bozeman, enjoying the fresh air and great views, as well as spending time with his sons and two labs.

 Director of Development

 Prior to serving as Director of Development, Emily has fulfilled roles of Annual Fund Manager, Community Engagement and Volunteer Manager, and Deputy Director of Development.
 She is a proud Bobcat and a Grizzly having earned a Bachelor of Science in Ecology and Evolution from Montana State University and a Master’s in Public Administration with a focus on Nonprofit Management from the University of Montana.
+Emily is also a Certified Fund Raising Executive (CFRE).
 She has immersed herself in the nonprofit sector since undergrad, including spending two years as an AmeriCorps volunteer doing land restoration in Washington state.
 Emily was selected as a 2019 “20 under 40” recipient, spotlighting Southwest Montana’s top young business professionals.
 She believes that people are the heart of mission-based work, and is continually inspired by those who make up the Warriors & Quiet Waters community.
 When not at work, she can be found spending time outside with her family and rescue dog.

 Director of Programs